Netatalk/netatalk/doc/manual/Upgrading.md

 ### Other major changes

-- New service controller daemon [netatalk](netatalk.html) which is responsible for starting and restarting the AFP and CNID daemons.
+- New service controller daemon [netatalk](netatalk.8.html) which is responsible for starting and restarting the AFP and CNID daemons.
 All bundled start scripts have been updated, make sure to update yours!

-- All CNID databases are now stored under *$prefix/var/netatalk/CNID/* by default, rather than in the individual shared volume directories
+- All CNID databases are now stored in a *netatalk/CNID* subdirectory of your system's state directory path, e.g. */var/lib*, rather than in the individual shared volume directories

 - Netatalk 2.x volume options **usedots** and **upriv** now enabled by default